JLuc/scribus-project-manager/README.md

 * ```sources="n_2 CoverBegin		Summary  n_8 InsidePages	n_5	Notes  p_20 CoverEnd"```

 So as to take effect into the PDF created files, these pagestart have to be recorded inside each SLA file.
 So as to do so : call `makbook` with the `-set` option.
 It will set all chapter's starting page according to "p_xxx" declarations OR (when there is no such declaration) so it follows previous chapter's last page.
+As for now, "n_xx" declarations cannot force pagecounts (in case you want some part of your document to be not exported in the book, place it outside of viewport)

 ## Checking PDF files validity ##